Asbestos cement

-Although invented at the end of the 19th century, the material was adopted extensively during World War II to make easily-built, sturdy and inexpensive structures for military purposes, and it continued to be used widely following the war as an affordable external cladding for buildings.
+Invented at the end of the 19th century, the material was adopted extensively during World War II to make easily-built, sturdy and inexpensive structures for military purposes.
+It continued to be used widely following the war as an affordable external cladding for buildings.
 Advertised as a fireproof alternative to other roofing materials such as asphalt, asbestos-cement roofs were popular, not only for safety but also for affordability.
-Due to asbestos-cement's imitation of more expensive materials such as wood siding and shingles, brick, slate, and stone, the product was marketed as an affordable renovation material.
-Asbestos-cement faced competition with the aluminum alloy, available in large quantities after WWII, and the reemergence of wood clapboard and vinyl siding in the mid to late twentieth century.
+Due to asbestos cement's imitation of more expensive materials such as wood siding and shingles, brick, slate, and stone, the product was marketed as an affordable renovation material.
+Asbestos cement competed with aluminum alloy, available in large quantities after WWII, and the reemergence of wood clapboard and vinyl siding in the mid to late 20th century.

-Asbestos-cement is usually formed into flat or corrugated sheets, or into pipes, but can be molded into any shape that can be formed using wet cement.
+Asbestos cement is usually formed into flat or corrugated sheets or into pipes, but can be molded into any shape that can be formed using wet cement.
 In Europe, cement sheets came in a wide variety of shapes, while there was less variation in the US, due to labor and production costs.
-Although fibro was used in a number of countries, it was in Australia and New Zealand that its use was most widespread.
-Predominantly manufactured and sold by James Hardie & Co. until the mid-1980s, fibro in all its forms was a very popular building material, largely due to its durability.
+Although fibro was used in a number of countries, in Australia and New Zealand its use was most widespread.
+Predominantly manufactured and sold by James Hardie until the mid-1980s, fibro in all its forms was a popular building material, largely due to its durability.
 The reinforcing fibres used in the product were almost always asbestos.

 The use of fibro that contains asbestos has been banned in several countries, including Australia, but as recently as 2016 the material was discovered in new components sold for construction projects.

 Health effects

-When exposed to weathering and erosion, particularly when used on roofs, the surface deterioration of asbestos cement can be a source of airborne toxic fibres.
-Exposure to asbestos is directly related to a number of life-threatening diseases, including asbestosis, pleural mesothelioma (lung) and peritoneal mesothelioma (abdomen).
-Fibre cement sheet is still readily available, but the reinforcing fibres are now cellulose rather than asbestos.
-However, the name "fibro" is still applied to it for traditional reasons.
+When exposed to weathering and erosion, particularly when used on roofs, the surface deterioration of asbestos cement can release toxic airborne fibres.
+Exposure to asbestos causes or increases the risk of several life-threatening diseases, including asbestosis, pleural mesothelioma (lung), and peritoneal mesothelioma (abdomen).

+Safer asbestos-free fibre cement sheet is still readily available, but the reinforcing fibres are cellulose.
+The name "fibro" is still traditionally applied to fibre cement.